 The Executive Committee for Investment Policy is chaired by Mr. Al Zayani.
-Pursuant to its Terms of Reference, it is required to meet at least twice each year, but it met three times during Fiscal Year 2016 on the dates indicated below:
+Pursuant to its Terms of Reference, it is required to meet at least twice each year, however, it met three times during Fiscal Year 2017 on the dates indicated below:

-July 14, 2015: The meeting was attended by H.E.
-Alardhi, Sh.
-Al Khalifa and Mr. Al Zayani and by Mr. Kapoor, Mr. Robinson and Ms. Bess (all by invitation).
+September 27, 2016: The meeting was attended by H.E.
+Alardhi, Mr. Al-Saie and Mr. Al Zayani and also by Mr. Al Muhairi, Mr. Kapoor, Mr. Robinson, Mr. James Tanner, Mr. Herbert Myers and Ms. Bess (by invitation and for a portion of the meeting in the case of H.E.
+Alardhi and Messrs.
+Al Muhairi, Tanner and Myers).